DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 ## Distinguishing between system messaging for lack of safeguarding permissions and candidate answers

-Currently, the system message that tells the user they can’t view safeguarding permission has the same typographic styling as the candidate’s answer when it can be viewed.
+Currently, the system message that tells the user they can’t view safeguarding permission has the same standard black text as the candidate’s actual answer (when it can be viewed).

 We tried using inset text, warning text, details (toggle), a box and grey text when the user lacks permission.
+But:

-Inset text makes it look like a table border.
+- inset text makes it look like a table border

-Warning text is too prominent and is not intended to be used this way.
+- warning text is too prominent and is not intended to be used this way

-The Details component draws attention and requires a click to view a tiny amount of information.
+- the Details component draws attention and requires a click to view a tiny amount of information

-A box is too prominent and looks messy inside a table.
+- a box is too prominent and looks messy inside a table

 So we decided to use a combination of grey text and a prefix of ‘Unavailable:’.